cloud-elements/devportal/docs/guides/formulasC2/examples.md

 # Formula Template Examples

-The examples in this section demonstrate a selection of common use cases for formulas.
-Each example is preceded by a table that identifies the types of triggers, steps, and variables used in the formula.
+The examples in this section show a selection of common use cases for formulas.
+Each example includes a table that identifies the types of triggers, steps, and variables used in the formula.
 The table also identifies any prerequisites required, like an element with events.
 Lastly, each example includes a downloadable JSON file that you can use to create your own version of the example template with the `POST /formulas` endpoint.

 {% include callout.html content="<strong>On this page</strong></br><a href=#crm-to-messages>CRM to Messages</a></br><a href=#retrieve-transform-and-sync-contact>Retrieve, Transform, and Sync Contact</a></br><a href=#bulk-transfer-crm-data>Bulk Transfer CRM Data</a>" type="info" %}

 ## CRM to Messages

 This example listens for an event on a CRM element and then sends an email with that event information using a messaging element.
+This example was tested with the [Salesforce Sales Cloud](../../elements/salesforce/) and [SendGrid](../../elements/sendgrid/) elements.

 | Trigger | Step Types   | Variable Types | Prerequisites | Template JSON  |
 | :------------- | :------------- |:------------- |:------------- | :------------- |